Growing for the Future

 - You can direct your gift to a particular purpose (please be sure to check with us to ensure your gift can be used as intended)

 - Leave behind a legacy of support to UCP

-If you or your attorney would like UCP to provide you with customized beneficiary language specific to your goal or interest, or you would like to consider a planned gift to secure a brighter future for individuals with disabilities in your local community, please contact Development Director, Julie Beroukas Snyder, 717.737.3477 for more details.
+If you or your attorney would like UCP to provide you with customized beneficiary language specific to your goal or interest, or you would like to consider a planned gift to secure a brighter future for individuals with disabilities in your local community, please contact Development Director, Ashley Norris, 717.737.3477 for more details.